dhaliti/Pipex/README.md

 # Pipex

-  pipex: reproduce the shell's pipe
+This project aims to develop two well-known concepts: redirections and pipes.

 ### Discription of mandatory part
-The program ```pipex``` should repeat the behaviour of the next shell command
+The program ```pipex``` should repeat the behaviour of the following shell command

 ```c
  < file1 cmd1 | cmd2 > file2
  ```

-and looks like this:
+It takes four arguments and looks like this:

 ```c
 ./pipex file1 cmd1 cmd2 file2